self-actuated/actuated.com/posts/2023-12-04-custom-sizes-bpf-kvm.md

 When we started actuated over 12 months ago, there was no support for using KVM acceleration, or running a VM within a GitHub Actions job within GitHub's infrastructure.
 We made it available for our customers first, with a custom Kernel configuration for *x86_64* servers.
 Arm support for launching VMs within VMs is not currently available in the current generation of Ampere servers, but may be available within the next generation of chips and Kernels.

-We have several tutorials including how to run Firecracker itself within a CI job, Packer, nix and more.
+We have several tutorials including how to run Firecracker itself within a CI job, Packer, Nix and more.

 When you run Packer in a VM, instead of with one of the cloud drivers, you save on time and costs, by not having to fire up cloud resources on AWS, GCP, Azure, and so forth.
 Instead, you can run a local VM to build the image, then convert it to an AMI or another format.